-A. Authority and Program Description

-The Transportation, Treasury, Housing and Urban Development, the Judiciary, the District of Columbia, and Independent Agencies Appropriations Act, 2006 (Public Law 109-115), allows funding for program coordinators under the Resident Opportunity & Self-Sufficiency program.
-Through annual NOFAs, HUD has provided funding to public housing agencies (PHAs) that are operating PH FSS programs to enable those PHAs to employ program coordinators to support their PH FSS programs.
-In the Fiscal Year (FY) 2006 PH FSS Program Coordinator NOFA, HUD is again making funding available to PHAs/Tribes/TDHEs to employ PH FSS program coordinators for one year.
+A. Authority and Program Description.
+The Revised Continuing Appropriations Resolution, 2007 (Pub.
+L. 110-5, approved February 15, 2007) allows funding for program coordinators under the Resident Opportunity & Self-Sufficiency program.
+Through annual NOFAs, HUD has provided funding to public housing agencies (PHAs) or tribes/TDHEs that are operating PH FSS programs to enable those applicants to employ program coordinators to support their PH FSS programs.
+In FY 2007 PH FSS Program Coordinator NOFA, HUD is again making funding available to PHAs/Tribes/TDHEs to employ PH FSS program coordinators for one year.
 HUD will accept applications from both new and renewal applicants that have HUD approval to administer a PH FSS program.
-PHAs funded under the ROSS PH FSS NOFA in FY2004 or 2005 are considered "renewal" PHAs in this NOFA.
-These renewal PHAs are invited to apply for funds to continue previously funded PH FSS program coordinator positions that they have filled or are in the process of being filled because of turnover.
-Funding priority will be given to renewals for PHAs that have achieved a "High Performer" status on their most recent PHAS review.
+PHA/Tribe/TDHEs funded under the ROSS PH FSS NOFA in FY 2005 or 2006 are considered "renewal" applicants in this NOFA.
+These renewal applicants are invited to apply for funds to continue previously funded PH FSS program coordinator positions.
+Funding priority will be given to renewals for applicants that have achieved a "High Performer" status on their most recent Public Housing Assessment System (PHAS) review and tribes/THDEs that have been determined eligible as a renewal applicant (PHAS score requirement is not applicable to tribes/ THDEs).
 Second priority will be given to standard performer renewal applicants.
-Third priority will be given to troubled performer renewal applicants and Fourth priority will be given to new applicants.
+Third priority will be given to troubled performer renewal applicants and fourth priority will be given to new applicants.
 There will be no funding for expanding the number of coordinator positions in an existing program.